 Briefly elaborate on one of your extracurricular activities or work experiences.
 (Max 150)

-One month into AP Physics C Mr. Shapiro’s cancer came out of remission.
+One month into AP Physics C Mr. [Teacher]’s cancer came out of remission.
 With no teacher for the rest of the semester, I offered to give a few lectures.
 The first try was a huge success and I was hooked on teaching.

 A victim of grandeur, I designed an environment more than a club.
 It had to be innovative, attractive, and have a tangible payoff.
 We tutor students in physics, connect those looking for fun projects, prepare students for the F=ma Olympiad, and sometimes I give lectures which expand rather than repeat.
 This year two students qualified.